mcommelin/Geuldal_NBS_simulations/README.md

 # Geuldal_NBS_simulations
-Code to setup a database and simulate the impact of NBS measures on flood and droughts
+Code to setup a database and simulate the impact of NBS measures on floods in the Geul catchment.
 [![CC BY 4.0][cc-by-shield]][cc-by]

+For the simulations the OpenLISEM model is used.

 This work is licensed under a